So, a little bit about me...

-I've also pioneered efforts to create a real-time bidding server which serves Concert ad creative to our 100+ Concert network publisher partners.
-It's a thrill to build a service that scales to 1+ billion monthly requests and to see it contribute directly to the company's bottom line 🎉.
+I also pioneered efforts to create a real-time bidding server which serves Concert ad creative to our 100+ Concert network publisher partners.
+It was a thrill to build a service that scales to 1+ billion monthly requests and to see it contribute directly to the company's bottom line 🎉.

-More recently, I'm leading our team to build a self-service ad builder tool to support local advertisers and growth accounts at scale.
-We're building an amazing end-to-end user flow with React and GraphQL for the entire ad creation process, from uploading assets to entering payment details.
-I can't wait to share it with y'all.
+More recently, I led our team to build a self-service ad builder tool to support local advertisers and growth accounts at scale.
+We built an amazing end-to-end user flow with React and GraphQL for the entire ad creation process, from uploading assets to entering payment details.

-I really enjoy working at Vox Media because I can work from home along with my other talented colleagues across the globe.
-Our culture is very nurturing, diverse and respectful.
+I really enjoyed working at Vox Media because I could work from home along with my other talented colleagues across the globe.
+The culture is very nurturing, diverse and respectful.
 I love that I can go for a random afternoon jog and not have to make up the time later on, or mark a timesheet at the end of the day, or ask my boss for permission.
 I think a lot of workplaces could be like this, but the leaders do not place the amount of trust Vox Media places in its employees to do good work without micromanagement.